Contextflo Blog

 Most startups run on Postgres + a few SaaS tools.
 MCP connectors let you query them directly from Claude, no warehouse required.

-Most startups start the same way: a Postgres database running the app, Stripe for payments, Amplitude or Mixpanel for product events, HubSpot or Salesforce for CRM.
-Data lives in 4-5 places.
-None of them talk to each other.
+Most teams' data lives in four or five places at once: a Postgres database running the app, Stripe for payments, Amplitude or Mixpanel for product events, HubSpot or Salesforce for CRM.
+None of them talk to each other, and the usual advice is to copy all of it into a warehouse before you can ask a single question across them.
+You can query them where they already live instead.

-That's changing.
-MCP (Model Context Protocol) connectors now exist for most major data sources.
-You can connect Claude directly to Postgres, Amplitude, Stripe, and others, with no warehouse in between.
+That is changing.
+MCP connectors now exist for most major data sources, so Claude can talk to Postgres, Amplitude, Stripe and others with no warehouse in between.

-Say you're a Series A startup.
-Your user data and orders live in Postgres.
-Your product analytics (events, funnels, retention) live in Amplitude.
-You want to ask questions like:
+Say your user data and orders live in Postgres, and product analytics live in Amplitude.
+You want to ask things like:

-These questions span two systems: user/revenue data in Postgres and behavioral data in Amplitude.
-With MCP connectors, you can wire both into Claude:
+Both span two systems: revenue in Postgres, behaviour in Amplitude.
+With MCP connectors you can wire both into Claude:

 // claude_desktop_config.json